Our cookies help to your experience with us seamless.

 However, we will not make a decision based solely on automated processing, and the final decision about entering into any debt solution will always be made by you.
 Should you be unhappy with any decision made by us, then please let us know and we will carry out a review of that decision.

-If you do not become a customer of ours, we will delete any personal information no later than 6 months after your last interaction with us.
+If you do not apply for, or enter into a solution with Angel Advance, we will delete any personal information no later than 6 months after your last interaction with us.
 We will retain only anonymised data which will be used for analysis and profiling purposes.

 We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.